SaraGhonim/AWS-Lambda-Translation-Function/README.md

 # AWS Lambda Translation Function

-This project is a serverless AWS Lambda function that automatically translates PDF files into Arabic using the Google Generative AI (Gemini 2.5 Flash) API.
+This project is a serverless AWS Lambda function that automatically translates PDF files using the Google Generative AI (Gemini 2.5 Flash) API.
 It processes PDFs uploaded to an S3 bucket, translates them while preserving formatting, headings, and page numbers, and stores the translated text in a destination S3 bucket.
 The solution leverages parallel processing for efficiency and is designed for scalability in a serverless environment.

 ## 🚀 Features

 - **Serverless Automation**: Triggered by PDF uploads to an S3 bucket.
-- **High-Quality Translation**: Uses the Gemini 2.5 Flash model to translate PDFs into Arabic, maintaining original structure.
+- **High-Quality Translation**: Uses the Gemini 2.5 Flash model to translate PDFs, maintaining original structure.
 - **Parallel Processing**: Translates PDF chunks concurrently to optimize performance.
 - **S3 Integration**: Reads from a source bucket and writes to a destination bucket.
 - **Error Handling**: Includes retries for API failures and logging for debugging.